apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/index.rst

 Step 4: Switch to Backport Providers
 ''''''''''''''''''''''''''''''''''''

-Now that you are set up in Airflow 1.10.15 with Python a 3.6+ environment, you are ready to start porting your DAGs to Airflow 2.0 compliance!
+Now that you are set up in Airflow 1.10.15 with Python a 3.6+ environment, you are ready to start porting your Dags to Airflow 2.0 compliance!

 The most important step in this transition is also the easiest step to do in pieces.
 All Airflow 2.0 operators are backwards compatible with Airflow 1.10 using the backport provider packages.
 In your own time, you can transition to using these backport-providers